 For some reason, the media seem a little bit obsessed with how parents tackle the school run at the moment, particularly in the morning.
 If they’re not reporting on parents being banned from wearing pyjamas at the school gates, they’re now musing about the time we spend getting the kids ready before the bell goes.

 |Are you organised for the school run?|

-Hitting the headlines recently has been a debate about the ultra organised, which appears to have first stemmed from this Australian blogger’s post about her personal approach to school organisation, which involves setting up a special headquarters in her home that’s exclusively dedicated to school prep.
+Hitting the headlines recently has been a debate about the ultra organised, many of whom are busily setting up special headquarters in their home exclusively dedicated to school prep.

 It’s a rather nifty idea that many other mums and dads across the globe also seem to have put into action into varying degrees and as articles about the post gained momentum, parents started sharing their own hints and tips to tackle the school run more smoothly.